Welcome to Bigger Skies Mental Health

 Here is a study that highlights the role of a PMHNP and mental health care delivery:

-During the initial consultation, we’ll discuss your medical and mental health history, current symptoms, and treatment goals.
-Together, we’ll develop a personalized treatment plan, which may include medication, psychotherapy, EMDR, or a combination of these approaches.
+Whether you're coming to us for medication management or therapy, during the initial consultation, we’ll discuss your medical and mental health history, current symptoms, and treatment goals.
+Together, we’ll develop a personalized treatment plan, which may include medication, psychotherapy, EMDR, further testing including labs, or a combination of these approaches.

 What is Integrative versus Functional psychiatry?